JustNrik/SQLExpress/README.md

 Async Function Initialise() As Task
     Dim dbo = _services.GetService(Of SQLExpressClient)
     ' This is a way
-    Dim objs = New SQLObject() {New Person, New Employee, New Derp}
+    Dim objs As IStoreableObject = {New Person, New Employee, New Derp}
     Await dbo.InitialiseObjectsAsync(objs)
-    ' This is another way
-    Await dbo.InitialiseObjectsAsync(Of GuildObject)(New Person, New Employee, New Derp) ' You can also load the Cache along with the initialisation Await dbo.LoadObjectCacheAsync(New Person)
+    ' You can also load the Cache along with the initialisation Await dbo.LoadObjectCacheAsync(New Person)
     Await dbo.LoadObjectCacheAsync(New Employee)